HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 Implement a function, called `sum_matrix(m)` that returns the sum of all numbers in the matrix.

-The matrix will be represented as nested lists in python.
+The matrix will be represented as nested lists in Python.

 ### Examples: